DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-enhancing-classroom-practice-grouping-and-tailoring/spring-week-2-ect-evidence.md

 ## Paired and group activities can increase pupil success, but to work effectively pupils need guidance, support and practice

-We’ve all sat through training sessions where we are asked to work with a group of people, sometimes strangers, and answer a question on a sheet of flip chart paper.
+We've all sat through training sessions where we are asked to work with a group of people, sometimes strangers, and answer a question on a sheet of flip chart paper.
 We can remember the awkwardness as we politely, but silently, negotiate who speaks first.
 There is the sense of danger as you weigh up whether being the person who records the ideas means you are excused from being the person who has to stand up and feed back, or if the fact that no-one can read your handwriting means that you will \_have \_to do it.
-We also remember the sense of frustration that one person is dominating the discussion, and that what they’re saying seems to be completely missing the point of the task.
+We also remember the sense of frustration that one person is dominating the discussion, and that what they're saying seems to be completely missing the point of the task.
 Bad group work is truly awful.

 As a classroom teacher, you will probably have considerable control over the way you ask pupils to complete tasks.
 You will have learned a lot already about the practicalities of managing pupils in the classroom.
-When you first started teaching last year, you may have had grand plans for complex group activities only to find that managing behaviour and the ‘classroom traffic’ that this can create was a challenge.
+When you first started teaching last year, you may have had grand plans for complex group activities only to find that managing behaviour and the 'classroom traffic' that this can create was a challenge.
 As a new teacher, this can take up a lot of your planning time and attention in class.
 You might have recognised that for many tasks, pupils can work effectively when working individually and as a result have minimised group work activities.
-This Block will give you the chance to think in detail about how to balance the benefits to pupils’ learning with classroom management and efficiency.
+This Block will give you the chance to think in detail about how to balance the benefits to pupils' learning with classroom management and efficiency.

 The evidence shows that planning opportunities for pupils to work, and in particular to practise, in both pairs and groups can increase their success:

-- Group work fosters cooperation between pupils and thereby develops pupils’ social skills.
+- Group work fosters cooperation between pupils and thereby develops pupils' social skills.
 - It supports pupils to develop empathetic abilities and see things from multiple viewpoints.
 - Pupils learn to compromise.
 - Pupils can provide each other with scaffolding.
 - The total sum knowledge of a group is higher than that housed within one individual; this may allow the teacher to set work that is more challenging.
 - Pupils have the opportunity to restructure their own thinking by talking to others (Muijs & Reynolds, 2017).

 However, pupils will not automatically be good at this kind of activity and need to be taught how to do it well.
-You will also need to think carefully in your planning about the purpose of paired or group work in relation to pupils’ learning and the wider benefits to them: doing group work simply for its own sake may not be the best use of classroom time.
+You will also need to think carefully in your planning about the purpose of paired or group work in relation to pupils' learning and the wider benefits to them: doing group work simply for its own sake may not be the best use of classroom time.

 Your role as teacher is to: